SiaoChi/amplify-test/README.md

 ## Deploy frontend project
 1. Connect to github repo
 2. Finish deploy File which should be docker

-Below is the sample dockerfile
+### amplify config file
 ```
 version: 1
 frontend: